Chopawamsic: Rare plants and wildlife

 The island is home to a mix of different wildlife habitats.
 Wetland species include flocks of swans, geese, and ducks that use the sheltered area for feeding and resting.
 Migratory songbirds abound during the temperate months, with intense activity in the spring.
 Ospreys and bald eagles settle here, as do waders such as green heron, great egret, and great blue heron.

 Owners

 The first English resident of the island was Giles Brent, who settled here in 1649 with his wife, Mary Kittamaquund.
-She was the daughter of the paramount chief, or Tayac, Kittamaquund, who led the Piscataway nation, the most powerful on the north shore of the Potomac and one to which other tribes were tributary.
+She was the daughter of the Tayac (leader) named Kittamaquund, who led the Piscataway Confederacy, the most powerful on the north shore of the Potomac and one to which other tribes were members.
 The Piscataway were allied with the Powhatan Confederacy.
 At the time, they had friendly relations with the English governments in Jamestown and the colony of Maryland.

 An early owner of the island was the Rev. Alexander Scott of the Church of Overwharten (now known as Aquia Church).
 He purchased the property from the Brent family in the early 18th century.

 During the Civil War, the Stafford County Courthouse was burned.
 This destroyed all the original deed and documentary records related to the island's settlement.
 Copies may be found in the Library of Virginia.